-The Ktor client provides the HttpCache plugin that allows you to save previously fetched resources in an in-memory cache.
+The Ktor client provides the HttpCache plugin that allows you to save previously fetched resources in an in-memory or persistent cache.

 HttpCache only requires the ktor-client-core artifact and doesn't need any specific dependencies.